A downloadable tool for Windows and Linux

 ORBIS BASIC 32X is available in Free Edition and Full Edition.

-The Free Edition is intended for trying the compiler, learning the workflow and building smaller Sega 32X projects.
+The Free Edition is intended for trying the compiler, learning the workflow, and building smaller Sega 32X projects.
 It can produce real bootable Sega 32X ROMs up to 512 KB.

-The Full Edition is intended for larger projects, asset-heavy demos and creators who want the complete ORBIS BASIC 32X workflow.
-It can produce Sega 32X ROMs up to 32 MB and includes desktop build support for creating native desktop versions of compatible projects.
+The Full Edition can produce Sega 32X ROMs up to 32 MB and includes the larger desktop build workflow for creating native desktop versions of compatible projects.

-Both editions use the same core idea: write BASIC code, integrate assets automatically, and build real Sega 32X ROMs.
+Write code, integrate assets automatically, and build real Sega 32X ROMs.

 What This Page Contains